Amarthgul/HappyDungeonFriends/Enemies/README.md

 * Physical representation is the enemy class, controlling what it could do.
 * Brain agent decides how the enemy behaves, i.e. how it would do.

-Turning, attacking, escaping or following are all decided by the brain agent.
+Turning, attacking, escaping or following the player are all decided by the brain agent.
 However, their timer (if have any) may loacte differently.
 For example, the turn timer is located in brain agent, since an enemy can turn at any time and should be decided by the barin when and which direction it turn to.
 Attack timer, on the other hand, is in the physical class,